robertozanchi/linux-server-setup/README.md

 ## Project Overview
 This is project #5 of **Udacity's Full Stack Web Developer Nanodegree**.
-The main task is to configure a baseline installation of Ubuntu Linux on a virtual machine and use it host the [catalog application][1] developed earlier in the course using the Flask framework.
+The main task is to configure a baseline installation of Ubuntu Linux on a virtual machine, and use it host a [Flask web application][1] developed earlier in the course.
 Udacity provided the Amazon AWS development environment for this project.

 ## The Hosted Web Application